Did you know?

 How does this affect our economy?Business executives name Arizona's educational system and the workers it produces as major impediments to better economic growth.17 Businesses are choosing to locate in other states, consistently citing an “undereducated workforce” as the top reason for avoiding Arizona.18 Numerous Arizona companies recruit out-of-state because we don’t invest in growing enough talent at home.
 Our state can’t afford three more years of inaction.

-Arizona voters across all parties and professions consistently name education as the state’s top priority.19 Arizonans oppose ESA voucher expansion by more than 2 to 1.20 And 97% of them name public education as central to Arizona’s success.21
+Arizona voters across all parties and professions consistently name education as the state’s top priority.19 Arizonans oppose ESA voucher expansion by more than 2 to 1.20 Arizona voters blocked the expansion by a 65% margin and 97% of them name public education as central to Arizona’s success.21

-I heard Save Our Schools Arizona got enough signatures to put ESA vouchers on the ballot.
-What's next?
+What happened after Save Our Schools Arizona got enough signatures to put ESA vouchers on the ballot?

-The referendum will appear on the November 2018 ballot as Proposition 305, allowing Arizona voters a say in how their tax dollars are spent and the future of their state.
-A YES vote will uphold the Legislature’s ESA voucher expansion; a NO vote will reject it.
+The referendum appeared on the November 2018 ballot as Proposition 305, allowing Arizona voters a say in how their tax dollars are spent and the future of their state.
+65 percent of Arizonans voted NO, rejecting the Legislature’s ESA voucher expansion.

 Are court challenges in the works?

 Yes.
 National special interest groups, including Americans for Prosperity and the American Federation for Children, have poured hundreds of thousands of dollars into frivolous court challenges22 in a transparent attempt to silence Arizona voters.23 Your donations will help our outstanding legal team to do what it does best: defend your voice in court.

 - “Arizona's new school-voucher program is on hold.
 Now what?”
 Arizona Republic, 8/10/2017

 - “Gov. Doug Ducey signs expansion of Arizona's school-voucher program” Arizona Republic, 4/7/2017